 Such investments can be volatile, with a lot of ups and downs.
 It may be that safer investments will suit you better, as there is a lower risk of loss.
 This could particularly be true if you have a smaller pension pot.

-This will be determined by a number of factors, such as whether you have any income elsewhere (and whether this income is guaranteed) and how much money you’re planning to draw down from your pension.
+Ultimately, how you invest your income drawdown pension will be determined by your appetite for investment risk, which will be determined by a number of factors, such as whether you have any income elsewhere (and whether this income is guaranteed) and how much money you’re planning to draw down from your pension.

 You have a number of options for investing your pension fund.
 The main asset classes usually held as pension investments can include: